+'''

-dagld -d dag0 -x pp\filename.bit:pp\filename.bit
+dagld -d dag0 -x pp_filename.bit:pp_filename.bit

+'''

-Where pp\filename.bit is the name of the latest packet processing FPGA image file to load.
-Replace dag0 on the command line with the number of the DAG card if multiple cards are installed on your system.
+filename.bit refers to the latest packet processing FPGA image file to load.

+Replace dago on the command line with the number of the DAG card if multiple cards are installed on your system.

-3.1.3 Load the Latest IP Filtering Images
+Load the Latest IP Filtering Images